Course Descriptions

 Course Learning Outcomes

-1. Recall the most significant events in African-American history from Reconstruction to the present.
+1. Recall the most significant events in African-American history from Reconstruction to present.

-2. Discuss the development and impact of white supremacy.
+2. Discuss the development, expression, and impact of white supremacy on American society.

-3. Identify the role of the most notable African Americans as well as European Americans who have shaped America’s history of race relations.
+7. Identify the role of the most notable African Americans as well as European Americans in shaping America’s history of race relations.

 Course Offered Fall